Edward the Confessor: Early years and exile

 Cnut died in 1035, and Harthacnut succeeded him as king of Denmark.
-It is unclear whether he intended to keep England as well, but he was too busy defending his position in Denmark to come to England to assert his claim to the throne.
+It is unclear whether he intended to keep England as well, but he was defending his position in Denmark and thus was unable to come to England to assert his claim to the throne.
 It was therefore decided that his elder half-brother Harold Harefoot should act as regent, while Emma held Wessex on Harthacnut's behalf.
 In 1036, Edward and his brother Alfred separately came to England.
 Emma later claimed that they came in response to a letter forged by Harold inviting them to visit her, but historians believe that she probably did invite them in an effort to counter Harold's growing popularity.
-Alfred was captured by Godwin, Earl of Wessex who turned him over to Harold Harefoot.
+Alfred was captured by Godwin, Earl of Wessex, who turned him over to Harold Harefoot.
 He had Alfred blinded by forcing red-hot pokers into his eyes to make him unsuitable for kingship, and Alfred died soon after as a result of his wounds.
 The murder is thought to be the source of much of Edward's hatred for Godwin and one of the primary reasons for Godwin's banishment in autumn 1051.
 Edward is said to have fought a successful skirmish near Southampton, and then retreated back to Normandy.
 He thus showed his prudence, but he had some reputation as a soldier in Normandy and Scandinavia.

 In 1037, Harold was accepted as king, and the following year he expelled Emma, who retreated to Bruges.
 She then summoned Edward and demanded his help for Harthacnut, but he refused as he had no resources to launch an invasion, and disclaimed any interest for himself in the throne.
 Harthacnut, his position in Denmark now secure, planned an invasion, but Harold died in 1040, and Harthacnut was able to cross unopposed, with his mother, to take the English throne.

-In 1041, Harthacnut invited Edward back to England, probably as heir because he knew he had not long to live.
-The 12th-century Quadripartitus, in an account regarded as convincing by historian John Maddicott, states that he was recalled by the intervention of Bishop Ælfwine of Winchester and Earl Godwin.
-Edward met "the thegns of all England" at Hursteshever, probably modern Hurst Spit opposite the Isle of Wight.
-There he was received as king in return for his oath that he would continue the laws of Cnut.
-According to the Anglo-Saxon Chronicle Edward was sworn in as king alongside Harthacnut, but a diploma issued by Harthacnut in 1042 describes him as the king's brother.
+In 1041, Harthacnut invited Edward back to England, probably as his heir because he knew he had not long to live.
+The 12th-century Quadripartitus states that he was recalled by the intervention of Bishop Ælfwine of Winchester and Earl Godwin.
+Edward met "the thegns of all England" at Hursteshever, likely near modern-day Hurst Spit opposite the Isle of Wight.
+There, Edward was received as king in return for his oath that he would continue the laws of Cnut.
+According to the Anglo-Saxon Chronicle, Edward was sworn in as king alongside Harthacnut, but a diploma issued by Harthacnut in 1042 describes him as the king's brother.